kathnt/excel-upload/README.md

-## Uploading and processing the Excel file in Django
+## Uploading and processing Excel files in Django

 - Clone this repo to your system